CompressionRatings.Com runs a series of tests that measure the effectiveness of software (called compressor or archiver) to losslessly compress data.

 The "extended" section of the benchmark is based on unusual data and therefore performances there do not have an effect for the overall ratings.

-Compression is repeated up to 5 times for each compressor and test until 30 seconds passes.
-The arithmetic mean is then listed.
-The same is done for the decompression.
-This ensures the time information is very accurate.
+Compression and decompression operation is repeated up to 5 times for each compressor and test until 30 seconds passes.
+The fastest (global) time is then used.
+This ensures the time information is as precise as possible.

 Software author can submit a piece of software to be tested.
 The author should provide: